 - recurrent thoughts of death, suicide, or self-harm

-- difficulty waking up in the morning
+- wake up in the morning

-- physical difficulty getting out of bed
+- get out of bed

-- frequent over-sleeping
+- avoid over-sleeping

-- difficulty thinking clearly, especially in the morning
+- think clearly, especially in the morning

 In a person with morning depression, these symptoms will reduce or disappear as the day progresses.